Winter Waterfall Bucket List: Minnesota

 Our choice of park was Jay Cooke State Park.
 29 of the 66 state parks in Minnesota have camper cabins.
 Not all are available year round, this excellent map from the DNR website shows which parks have camper cabins specific to the time of year.
 With all of these locations to choose from, you’re bound to find one at a park that suits your family and the adventure you’re looking for.
 The DNR website is an amazing resource and has a map of all parks offering cabins here.

 We landed on Jay Cooke for two reasons.
 First, I was a little late in the game to reserve a cabin and most were take already.
 Jay Cooke had just one cabin left.
-Second, the close proximity to Duluth for the Cold Front Winter Festival and site seeing along Lake Superior.
+Second, the close proximity to Duluth for the Cold Front Winter Festival and sightseeing along Lake Superior.
 For more on Jay Cooke in the winter check out our Winter at Jay Cooke post.

 Campground Winter Accommodations